Trip Overview

 We'll kayak, snorkel, and swim in the warm waters of the Caribbean.
 The coral reefs of Belize are known for providing both an excellent snorkeling environment and (usually) tranquil water.
 Some kayak experience is required; your guides will teach you safety skills and basic boat handling and paddling strokes.
 The kayaks are primarily double kayaks, but you can talk with the guides while you are on the trip if you would like the opportunity to try a single kayak.

 One night will be spent at the Tropical Education Center in Belize City, adjacent to the Belize Zoo.
 The Center has rustic forest cabanas, each on a raised platform, fully screened and equipped with two twin size beds complete with linens.
-One full size bed is available upon request.
-There is a shared shower and restroom facility for the cabanas.
+There is a shared shower and restroom facility outside the cabanas.

 Two nights at Tobacco Caye Paradise is a small Belizean-style vacation property with six private "over the water" beach cabanas.
 All cabanas face north to the Belize Barrier Reef and have wonderful decks perched over turquoise tropical waters.
 Each deck has a hammock and an amazing view of the Caribbean Sea.
 The accommodations are clean, comfortable and charmingly rustic.
-There are five 1 bedroom / 1 bathroom cabanas, and one 2 bedroom / 1 bathroom cabana.
-Each bedroom has either one or two beds.
-Each cabana has a private bathroom and cool (unheated) rainwater-fed showers .
+Each cabana has a private bathroom and cool (unheated) rainwater-fed showers.

-The last three nights will be at Bird's Eye View Lodge, a family owned lodge in standard rooms with two double beds and en-suite bathrooms.
+Two nights at Bird's Eye View Lodge, a family owned lodge in standard rooms with two double beds and en-suite bathrooms.
+Located in the Crooked Tree Wildlife Sanctuary, this is a birder's paradise!

 Below is the proposed itinerary for the trip.
 As is true on any adventure travel trip, plans for any specific day may be modified due to weather considerations, unforeseen circumstances, new opportunities, and group interests.